Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-17-the-healing-tones-exploring-the-impact-of-0-15 Hz-binaural-beats-on-mild-depression.md

 tweet-title: The Healing Tones - Exploring the Impact of 0.15 Hz Binaural Beats on Mild Depression
 tweet-description: In the quest for alternative therapies for mental health, binaural beats have emerged as a non-invasive and promising tool.
 Among the various frequencies studied, 0.15 Hz binaural beats hold a unique place, particularly in their potential to alleviate symptoms of mild depression.
 date: 2023-04-17
-keywords: frequency benefits, Brain Beats, Frequencies, 157.43 hz hz, Brain wave entrainment, sound therapy, mercury frequency, tantric energy
+keywords: frequency benefits, Brain Beats, Frequencies, 0.15 hz, Brain wave entrainment, sound therapy, mild, depresssion, mild depression, healing
 ---